marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

    > 📝 **Tip** < TIP > - We make use of the replay mechanics of the durable function that is stored in the context.
 As soon as the execution is retried the input parameter gets corrected.

-9. Start the function and make a call enforcing the error.
+10. Start the Client Function and make a call enforcing the error with the same payload as in step 8.

    > ❔ **Question** - What do you get as result from the status URL?
 Is there any hint that something went wrong?